SimoSnoussi/Deep-UpwellRes-Net-a-convolutional-neural-network-for-Upwelling-detection-/README.md

 * The SST used can be found in http://oceancolor.gsfc.nasa.gov/
 * UpwellRes-Net is compared to a simple U-Net based structure (Upwell-Net).

-# Network architecture of Upwell-Net
+# Network architecture of UpwellRes-Net
 ![](upwellres-net.png)